 Graduate Student Women in Science

+The National Science Foundation sponsors the Graduate Research Fellowship Program.
+They award research-based grants for students pursuing a master’s or doctoral degree.
+They encourage applications for women, ethnic minorities, and those with disabilities as a way of increasing diversity in the fields of science, mathematics, technology and engineering.
 Overall, to find scholarships for single moms, it is important to seek opportunities early by starting with the foundations listed here and on the women’s grant pages of our site.
 To apply for college grants for single moms make sure to apply for the Pell Grant first and seek funding from your local state agency.